Akilesh786/Calculator/README.md

 # Calculator
-This is Calculatpr is Built using HTMl and CSS
+This is Calculator is Built using HTMl and CSS